- Science & Tech

 The Daily Nexus receives about two thirds of its funds from advertising revenue.
-The other one third is derived from a quarterly lock-in fee of $3.85 per student during the regular school year and $1.00 per student during the summer session.
+The other one third is derived from a quarterly lock-in fee during.
 The lock-in fee is voted upon by students every two years.

 How old is the Daily Nexus?

-The Daily Nexus had its start in the 1930s.
+The Daily Nexus was founded in the 1930s.
 Back then, the newspaper was called the Eagle, and UCSB was known as Santa Barbara State College.
 Eventually, after the college joined the University Of California system, the newspaper changed its name various times.
 The Daily Nexus exists in former editions as the Roadrunner, El Gaucho, the University Post and the Daily Gaucho.
 The newspaper was not known as the Daily Nexus until its official name change in 1970.

 Why is the newspaper called the Daily Nexus?